-B ulloch County is a growing community with unique issues and opportunities related to its historical development and projected future growth.
-In order to manage the future growth and enhance the quality of life, the County has identified a vision for future development for unincorporated Bulloch County and the municipalities of

-Brooklet, Register and Portal.
+Bulloch County is a growing community with unique issues and opportunities related to its historical development and projected future growth.
+In order to manage the future growth and enhance the quality of life, the County has identified a vision for future development for unincorporated Bulloch County and the municipalities of Brooklet, Register and Portal.
 The community vision statements are built upon this plan's framework of carefully analyzing needs and opportunities.
-These needs and opportunities were then examined, and with community feedback have been formed into goals, policies and strategies to help define and achieve the vision statements on the next page.
+These needs and opportunities were then examined, and with community feedback have been formed into goals, policies and strategies to help define and achieve the vision statements below.